alexandr-drozdov/brute.network/README.md

 # brute.network
-Decentralized network designed for use as the backend for multiplayer games, multimedia &amp; communication services, distributed computing and storage systems etc.
+Decentralized network designed for use as the backend for multiplayer games, multimedia &amp; communication services, distributed computing & storage systems etc.